Computing Graph Edit Distance with Algorithms on Quantum Devices: QUBO formulation of GED

 The graph matching problem can be encoded as a linear optimization problem \cite{linearapproxgraphmatching, linearbinaryged} or a quadratic optimization problem \cite{quadraticgraphmatching,quboformulationgi}.
 We show here how the second approach can be extended to inexact graph matching, and precisely to the GED problem.
 The idea is to reformulate GED as a Quadratic Unconstrained Binary Optimization (QUBO) problem, a class of problems that is well known in multivariate optimization.
 As the name suggests, a QUBO problem is defined in terms of a \emph{quadratic} function of \emph{binary} variables \(x_i\), which is \emph{unconstrained} or, more precisely, with constraints replaced by penalty terms and encoded within a matrix \(Q\) representing the objective function \cite{qubosurvey}.
 The task is to find the value $\mathbf{x}^*$ such that

 where \(x_i \in \{0,1\}\) for any of the $n$ entries of $\mathbf{x}$, and $Q$ is an \(n \times n\) upper triangular real valued matrix with elements $q_{i,j}$ encoding the data specification.

-QUBO problems are NP-hard problems.
-They share a similar structure and the same computational complexity with Ising models.
+QUBO problems are NP-hard problems \cite{Pardalos92} and share a similar structure and the same computational complexity with spin glass Ising models.
 This similarity allows for an almost immediate implementation of QUBO objective functions into the adiabatic model of quantum computation.
-To this purpose, a QUBO formulation of many optimisation problems is shown in \cite{qubomanynpproblems}.

-In this paper we present a QUBO formulation of the GED problem in analogy with the formulation given in \cite{quboformulationgi} for the graph isomorphism problem.

-For the calculation of the GED of two graphs $G_1 = (V_1, E_1)$ and $G_2 = (V_2, E_2)$ we shall assume that the number of vertices is the same in both graphs, that is $|V_1| = |V_2| = n$.
+A QUBO formulation of the GED problem can be given as follows.
+Given two graphs $G_1 = (V_1, E_1)$ and $G_2 = (V_2, E_2)$ we shall assume that the number of vertices is the same in both graphs, that is $|V_1| = |V_2| = n$.
 This is without loss of generality; in fact, if $G_1$ has $k = |V_1| - |V_2| > 0$ vertices more than $G_2$ we build $G_2'$ by adding $k$ isolated vertices to $G_2$, then we calculate he GED between $G_1$ and $G_2'$, and finally add $k$ to the given value for considering the $k$ insertion node edit operations.
 The formulation requires $n^2$ variables, each denoted by $x_{i, j}$, with $x_{i,j} = 1$ if and only if the $i$-th vertex of $G_1$ is mapped to the $j$-th vertex of $G_2$.

 We define the dual path of $P$ as the path, $\tilde{P}$, where any deletion operation becomes an insertion operation and vice versa.
 If a bijection $\pi$ corresponds to a graph edit path $P$ such that $P(G_1) \cong G_2$, we can partition $P$ in two edit paths $P_1$ and $P_2$, where $P_1$ has only insertion operations and $P_2$ only deletion operations.
 Then